 We offer a variety of quiet and energetic activities in an integrative approach to meet our children’s sensory needs.
 It is a time to make choices, expand our ideas, mix with others and explore various materials.
 Our teachers are at hand to play with the children and facilitate play amongst peers.

 The school day starts with 30 to 40 minutes of free play.
-During this time, the children are free to explore the various activity areas in the classroom, patio and garden.
+During this time, the children are free to explore the various activity areas in the classroom, playground and garden.

 Small group time

 Small group time is next.
-We divide the children into small groups where they can play a math game, build language skills, work on pre-literacy, or work on our fine motor skills while taking turns and learning to work together as a group.
+We divide the children into small groups where they can play a math game, build language skills, work on pre-literacy, and work on their fine motor skills while taking turns and learning to work together as a group.
 The groups rotate to ensure that each child will have an opportunity to try every activity.

 Snack time is a time to refuel our bodies and to chat with our friends.
-We also use this as an opportunity to build self-help skills as the children help to lay the table and clear their dishes after the snack.
-We also use this time to work on our oral motor skills.
+We use this as an opportunity to build self-help skills as the children help to lay the table and clear their bottles and snack boxes after the snack.
+We also use this time to work on their oral motor skills.

 Garden play is the last activity for the day.
 This is the time for big muscle movement.
-The children play with balls, tricycles or jump on our trampoline.
-Sometimes we organize and play simple games or splash about in our paddle pool.
+The children play with balls, tricycles or jump on the trampoline.
+Sometimes we organize and play simple games or splash about in our paddle pools.

-It is our hope that your children will thoroughly enjoy their school experience, and gain the confidence and love for learning from their time at Little Hands Play School.
+It is our hope that your children will thoroughly enjoy their school experience, and gain the confidence and love for learning from their time at Little Hands.